By: Author John Cunningham. Published: 2020/01/27 at 4:10 pm

 The next most common cause is a faulty push button switch.
 They’re usually pretty durable, but moisture is a switch killer.

-The Fault – All weather plastic shield cracks and corrodes the the contact points.
+The Fault – All-weather plastic shield cracks and corrodes the contact points.

 The Fix – Replace the switch.

-Step 1: Check the shielding, if the flexible plastic cover is cracked or worn, it’s a good indicator the switch is water damaged, but we’ll need to test it to be certain.
+Step 1: Check the shielding; if the flexible plastic cover is cracked or worn, it’s a good indicator that the switch is water-damaged, but we’ll need to test it to be certain.

-Step 2: To test the switch we’ll need a Volt meter set to ohm’s as we’ll check for continuity between the 2 switch terminals.
+Step 2: To test the switch, we’ll need a Voltmeter set to ohms as we’ll check for continuity between the two switch terminals.

 3 Disconnected Engine Side Wiring

 The next most common cause is a disconnected engine side wiring.
-The wiring harness is connected engine side at three points.
+The wiring harness is connected to the engine side at three points.

 The Fault – Cutting under fencing or heavy shrubbery can catch and break or disconnect the wiring.

-Step 1: Check all three wiring harness points as per pictures below.
+Step 1: Check all three wiring harness points as per the pictures below.